pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_2_Lineage_metadata_import.md

 Now you have your Source and Target metadata successfully imported into the CP4D catalog and available for other Data Stewards.

-## 5.2 Metadata import of DataStage ETL pilelines
+## 5.2 Metadata import of DataStage ETL pipelines

 First step of getting the proper lineage result is to scan the data pipelines.
 In this lab we have created 2 ETL jobs in the CP4D project that move the data between 2 databases we've scanned on the previous step.
 Now it's time to import this ETL lineage information in to our Catalog.